The Future of Low-Code: Will Low-Code Replace Developers?

-As part of Solutions Review’s Premium Content Series—a collection of contributed columns written by industry experts in maturing software categories—Jason Beres, the SVP of Developer Tools at Infragistics, explains where the future of low-code technology could go and whether or not it could replace developers.
+As part of Solutions Review’s Contributed Content Series—a collection of articles written by industry thought leaders in maturing software categories—Jason Beres, the SVP of Developer Tools at Infragistics, explains where the future of low-code technology could go and whether or not it could replace developers.

 Naturally, then, every IT organization must evolve and adapt its practices to the cloud, to new SaaS-based systems introduced by business units across the enterprise, and to the new demands from users.
 But what is happening today with low-code tooling is more an evolution than a revolution.
 Low-code vendors and the forward thinkers in the media want you to believe you are falling behind if you are not in year 5 or 10 of digital transformation projects.
 The reality is that most enterprises are still in the early stages of mass transformation.
 Customer-facing business units are no doubt more modern and further ahead than others.
 Still, for the most part, the burden of legacy apps and ongoing maintenance is what most developers face daily.

-In the post-pandemic world, most organizations are under intense pressure to modernize, and according to Chromatix, 88% of customers expect companies to accelerate digital initiatives due to COVID-19.
+In the post-pandemic world, most organizations are under intense pressure to modernize, and according to Chromatix, 88 percent of customers expect companies to accelerate digital initiatives due to COVID-19.